gemini-rtsw/nfsv2-bootserver/README.md

 ```

 The startup script will:
-- Build the Docker image (first time only)
+- Build/pull the Docker image (first time only)
 - Create the `vxworks-files/` directory
+- Create an IPVLAN network
-- Start the NFSv2 server with proper configuration
+- Start the NFSv2 server with IP 10.2.2.147
 - Display your server IP and VxWorks mount command

 ## VxWorks Mount

-From your VxWorks shell:
+From your VxWorks shell, mount from the container IP (10.2.2.147):

 ```
--> mount "<server-ip>", "/export", "/tgtsvr"
+-> nfsMount("10.2.2.147", "/export", "/tgtsvr")
 ```

-Replace `<server-ip>` with your Linux server's IP address.
+If you changed the container IP in `start-nfsv2.sh`, use that IP instead.

 ## File Management